Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/0600-12-09-osm2pgsql_en.md

 ![osm2pgsql test][]

-- If you don't see an error message like this, and it says that it cannot find the application **osm2pgsql**, then you may have entered the Path variable incorrectly.
+- If you don't see a message like this, and it says that it cannot find the application **osm2pgsql**, then you may have entered the Path variable incorrectly.

 Getting Raw OSM Data
 ---------------------